cloudfoundry-incubator/pat/README.md

-Setting up PATs to run locally
+Setting up PAT to run locally
 ==================================
 To setup this project, a number of requires need to be met for GO.